vgambier/gintonic/README.md

 path_to_games = /home/user/games
 run_dos = ./dos.sh {0}
 ```
-path_to_games - is a path to games.

-Directory with the games should have the following structure:
+path_to_games - is a path to a directory with games that should have the following structure:
 ```
 System1
       |- Game1